 He penned the introduction for the 2010 reprinted edition of My 66 Years in the Big Leagues by Connie Mack, originally published in 1950.
 Westcott was also the editor of two series, Baseball in America and Baseball Encyclopedias of North America, published by Temple University Press.

-Westcott is a past president of the Philadelphia Sports Writers' Association.
-He has been inducted into four halls of fame, including the Delaware County Athletes Hall of Fame, the 21st Ward (Roxborough) Athletic Association Sports Hall of Fame, the Delco chapter of the Pennsylvania Sports Hall of Fame and the Penn Charter School Honor Society.
+Westcott is a past president and was a long-time board member of the Philadelphia Sports Writers' Association.
+He has been inducted into four halls of fame, including the Delaware County Athletes Hall of Fame, the 21st Ward (Roxborough) Athletic Association Sports Hall of Fame, the Delco chapter of the Pennsylvania Sports Hall of Fame, and the Penn Charter School Honor Society.

-He is also an advisor to the Philadelphia Sports Hall of Fame, serves on the selection committee for the Phillies Baseball Wall of Fame, and is a member of the Society for American Baseball Research.
+He is also an advisor to the Philadelphia Sports Museum and the Philadelphia Sports Hall of Fame, serves on the selection committee for the Phillies Baseball Wall of Fame, and is a member of the Society for American Baseball Research.
 Rich was previously one of the official scorers at Phillies games.
 He has been a journalism instructor at La Salle and Temple Universities.